SaaS Billing skill

 Required Dependencies

-npm install stripe express body-parser crypto dotenv
+npm install stripe express dotenv express-rate-limit

 Environment Variables